CaptEmulation/nitrogen-website/source/docs/concepts/service.md

 });
 ```

-In the client library, the service class manages authentication and session management for you.
+When you use the Nitrogen client library, the service class manages authentication and session management for you.
 You provide it a callback function that describes the work you'd like it perform after a session is established.
 Its possible that your session will fail.
 The service class handles reconnection / reauthorization transparently for you and will call you back again when a connection is re-established.

 ## Sessions